STUDENT IMMUNIZATION REQUIREMENTS

 Furthermore, Pennsylvania law requires all students living in University housing to certify that the student has been immunized against meningococcal disease, or to sign a waiver that you decline the vaccine.
 If residing in University housing, you will receive the certification/waiver form with your University notice of assignment.

-Having record of these immunizations allows the Student Health Service to provide better care for our students in the event of an illness, accident or campus outbreak.
+Having record of these immunizations allows the Student Health Services to provide better care for our students in the event of an illness, accident or campus outbreak.

 University of Pittsburgh’s Immunization Policy (#06-01-02) requirements states:

-“All incoming full-time and part-time undergraduate and graduate/professional students must submit proof of immunization to Student Health Service against the following diseases as specified below:”
+“All incoming full-time and part-time undergraduate and graduate/professional students must submit proof of immunization to Student Health Services against the following diseases as specified below:”

 CLICK HERE to see the complete University Policy for student immunization requirements.